3AK: 1960s

-In the early 1960s Australian Consolidated Press, owned by the Packer family, took over both television station GTV-9 and, a little later, 3AK.
-3AK moved from its small St. Kilda studio into GTV-9's Television City premises at Bendigo Street, Richmond, broadcasting a revised format as from Easter Monday, 3 April 1961.
+In the early 1960s Australian Consolidated Press (ACP), owned by the Packer family, took over both television station GTV-9 and, a little later, 3AK.
+3AK moved from its small St. Kilda studio into GTV-9's Television City premises at Bendigo Street, Richmond, broadcasting a revised format from Easter Monday, 3 April 1961.
 GTV's major television personalities were forced to broadcast from 3AK.
-Therefore, overnight, 3AK changed from a station with a young and virtually unknown announcing staff, to one featuring some of Australia's best-known television personalities, including Philip Brady, Geoff Corke, Tommy Hanlon Jr., Geoff Hiscock, Graham Kennedy, Jack Little, Bert Newton, Eric Pearce, Brian Taylor, Hal Todd, Eric Welch, Arthur Young, and Frank Zepter.
+Therefore, overnight, 3AK changed from a station with a young and virtually unknown announcing staff, to one featuring some of Australia's best-known television personalities, including Philip Brady, Geoff Corke, Tommy Hanlon Jr., Geoff Hiscock, Graham Kennedy, Jack Little, Bert Newton, Eric Pearce, Brian Taylor, Hal Todd, Eric Welch, Arthur Young and Frank Zepter.
 In talking about the use of high-profile celebrities on 3AK, Philip Brady is quoted as saying: "They expected us to do it for nothing".
 Even so, Philip Brady was one of the few GTV personalities without previous radio experience.
 Despite his claim that he had always loved radio, his first job in the media was with GTV, as from 1958.

-Frank Zepter was actually more of a GTV-9 back-room person than a TV personality.
+Frank Zepter was actually more of a GTV-9 backroom person than a TV personality.
 He presented a weekend Italian language program on 3AK.
 Arthur Young was also heard on 3AK at weekends - he was the leader of GTV-9's studio orchestra and presented a classical music program on 3AK.
 (This was an era when commercial radio stations were easing out of broadcasting classical music, but a small amount of it was still usually considered de rigueur at weekends.
-Prior to the Consolidated Press takeover, 3AK had broadcast quite a bit of classical music.)
+Prior to the ACP takeover, 3AK had broadcast quite a bit of classical music.)

-Former 3AK manager, Bill Bowie, resigned and formed his own radio/television school.
-Former 3AK announcers (Ron Alderton, Terry Calder, Peter Cavanagh, John Print) were redeployed with the GTV organisation; only former Chief Announcer, Ron Alderton, retaining any on-air work at 3AK, albeit only at weekends.
+Former 3AK manager Bill Bowie resigned and formed his own radio/television school.
+Former 3AK announcers (Ron Alderton, Terry Calder, Peter Cavanagh, John Print) were redeployed with the GTV organisation; only the former chief announcer, Ron Alderton, retaining any on-air work at 3AK, albeit only at weekends.
 Alderton later made his name as a TV newsreader, particularly at ATV-0/10.
 Peter Cavanagh was to make a name for himself as a TV actor, particularly in a number of Hector Crawford Production's police dramas.

-During the mid-1960s, 3AK's program format shifted to Top 40 music with the slogan "the Good Guys".
+During the mid-1960s, 3AK's program format shifted to Top 40 music with the slogan "The Good Guys".